PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 the fallback topological sort and unbound-input repair.
 Characterize those exact differences before retaining results.
 Commit and push only; do not create or update a pull request.

+## Recursive-fallback precision-cleanup result characterization checkpoint

+The safety fallback runs the same divisor rewrite→consecutive-Mul fold→ precision-sensitive divisor restore sequence over `fallback_ir` immediately after placeholder-MatMul reconciliation and a topological sort.
+Unlike the primary final trio, the direct precision owners receive no layout state; only the transactional consecutive-Mul runner receives `session.diagnostics`.
+All three returned one-counter dictionaries are currently discarded.

+A strict expected-failure orchestration contract requires assigning the raw results to `_fallback_precision_div_rewrite_stats`, `_fallback_precision_consecutive_mul_stats`, and `_fallback_precision_div_restore_stats`.
+The fallback input, exact keyword contracts, preceding sort, and following `_fallback_unbound_repair_stats` boundary remain fixed.

+At implementation, replace only these three fallback expressions with assignments.
+Do not change the owners/schemas, primary final or earlier core- cleanup occurrences, add layout-state handoff, a guard, reconciliation, scan, sort, dependency, metadata write, or result consumer, or affect TensorFlow behavior.
+Validate safety fallback, precision, graph cleanup, terminal orchestration, architecture, and broad related gates sequentially, then commit and push only; do not create or update a pull request.

+Characterization validation completed sequentially under `uv`:

+- safety fallback, precision, graph cleanup, terminal orchestration, and
+  architecture: `318 passed, 1 xfailed in 17.85s`
+- expanded broad related gate: `1396 passed, 1 xfailed in 31.03s`
+- Ruff, Python bytecode compilation, and `git diff --check`: passed

+The sole strict xfail is the deliberately unmet fallback three-result capture contract; there are no unexpected failures.